Reese’s peanut butter cups have always made me sick.

 I’m speaking to the 18 percent of you (myself included) who have tried, but failed to stay friends with a former flame.

 First a disclaimer: I’m not saying you can’t be friends with any exes.
-Some people are perfect capable of being chums with their past loves, particularly if their break-ups were mutual, the relationship was more platonic than passionate, or if they jointly outgrew each other.
+Some people are perfectly capable of being chums with their past loves, particularly if their break-ups were mutual, the relationship was more platonic than passionate, or if they jointly outgrew each other.
 In fact, I am friendly with a couple exes, but it is because they fit into one of the above categories.

 Those exes that I cannot be friends with are the ones who broke my heart.
 And too often, they are the only exes that I actually want to be friends with.